Banana Cake with Cream Cheese Frosting

 • There’s no wrestling it out of the pan and hoping you don’t damage the corners.

-A whole banana cake with cream cheese frosting topped with nuts
+A banana cake topped with silky cream cheese frosting.

 • Use whipped cream cheese.
-This will provide a head-start to lightness and volume since there is already air whipped into it.
+This will provide a head start to lightness and volume since there is already air whipped into it.
 You don’t need to do much to it.
-If you can’t find the whipped and only have the brick cream cheese.
+If you can’t find the whipped cream and only have the brick cream cheese.
 That’s Okay.
 Just make sure it’s at room temperature and beat it longer (3-4 minutes) to achieve a lighter volume.

 • Use powdered sugar.
-The powdered will dissolve better than granulated sugar.
+The powder will dissolve better than granulated sugar.
 The cornstarch that’s in powdered sugar also helps to stabilize the frosting and help keep its volume.

 • Don’t use too much sugar.
 Cream cheese frosting is best when you can actually taste the cream cheese!
 There’s also so much flavor in the cake, thanks to the ripe bananas and spices, that the frosting should really play a “supporting role”.